SastaDev/Text-To-Speech-Telegram-Bot/README.md

 A simple google text-to-speech telegram bot written in node.js.
 Link: <a href='https://telegram.dog/SastaTTSBot'>Sasta TTS Bot</a>

-Hell Support Group: <a href='https://telegram.dog/HelpSupportChat'>Help Support Chat</a>
+Help Support Group: <a href='https://telegram.dog/HelpSupportChat'>Help Support Chat</a>
 Updates in <a href='https://telegram.dog/SastaNetwork'>Sasta Network</a>

 It can be deployed on github workflow.